mikahado/the-remind-notation/_notes/The Remind Notation.md

-# The Remind Notation (TRN)
+Hi!
+I'm Maika, the author of The Remind Notation and this website.
 The Remind Notation is a minimal, compact notation method designed for musicians performing live or jamming with others.
 It simplifies the presentation of chords and song structure into a single line of text, while also offering a concise display of song lyrics to avoid mid-performance scrolling.

 ## How to Read TRN

-### Notation Syntax

-- Each element of the notation carries meaning and is separated by spaces.
-- Key symbols include dash for separating parts, parentheses for transitions or fills, carot for repetition, and arrows for home progressions.
+Key symbols include dash for separating parts, parentheses for transitions or fills, carot for repetition, and arrows for home progressions.

-### Notation Glossary
+### Glossary

 " - " = dash separates "parts", ie verse, chorus, bridge, instrumental, etc.